 - Main features list with a short description of them

-By listing the features to be developed you basically form the scope of the project.
+By listing the features to develop a MVP, you basically form the scope of the project.
 You might reuse some of them or add later.
-But at this stage, it is important to understand a general estimation of how much time and effort the development will take as well simply understand what it should do.
+But at this stage, it is important to understand a general estimation of how much time and effort the MVP development process will take as well simply understand what it should do.

 Drafting a scope is also very efficient for making sure your understanding of the solution is consistent and you haven’t missed anything.
 A list of features will let you ask yourself the questions of how the product will look like in future and make sure you have everything it takes to achieve success.

 And one more thing you should take into considerations at this step is risks.